relistan/billmonger/README.md

 Using Docker
 ------------
+You can run Billmonger from the command line.
+But some folks have found that it's useful to run it from a Docker container directly.
+This is also supported!
+Here are the steps in order to do that.
 To build it and run it directly from a Docker container you need to:

 * make the changes and then ...